axlan/saleae-diff-ppm-decoder/README.md

 ## Parameters

-Since [Digital Measurement Extension](https://support.saleae.com/extensions/measurement-extensions/digital-measurement-extensions) doesn't allow parameters to be set, there are some paramaters that can be modified in [diff_ppm_decoder.py](diff_ppm_decoder.py) to change the extensions behavior.
+Since [Digital Measurement Extensions](https://support.saleae.com/extensions/measurement-extensions/digital-measurement-extensions) don't allow parameters to be set, there are some paramaters that can be modified in [diff_ppm_decoder.py](diff_ppm_decoder.py) to change the extension's behavior.

 ### OUT_FILE

 Set to a file path to write measurement results to file.
 If `None` don't write values to a file.

 Writing to a file makes it much easier to collect data than copying from the GUI.